On the Galois structure of units in totally real $p$-rational number fields: Introduction

 15pt \textbf{Acknowledgements}

-5pt We would like to thank David Burns for his helpful discussion and encouragement, Abbas Movahhedi for finding an error on the $p$-rationality in the first version of the paper, and Christian Maire for Remark \ref{infinitude pq}.
-We also would like to thank Zouhair Boughadi, Assim Jilali, Asuka Kumon, El Boukhari Saad, Bouchaïb Sodaïgui, and Mazigh Youness for their interest in this work and helpful comments.
-The revision of this paper was done when D. Lim was a visiting researcher at FEMTO-ST in Besan\c{c}on.
-D. Lim would like to thank the institution for its friendly environment.
-Lastly, we would like to thank the anonymous reviewer for his or her patience with our paper and very helpful comments, which improved the paper a lot, especially Section 4.
-10pt \textbf{Funding} 5pt
+5pt We would like to thank David Burns for his helpful discussion and encouragement, Abbas Movahhedi for pointing out an error on $p$-rationality in the first version of the paper, and Christian Maire for Remark \ref{infinitude pq}.
+We also would like to thank Jilali Assim, Zouhair Boughadi, Asuka Kumon, El Boukhari Saad, Bouchaïb Sodaïgui, and Youness Mazigh for their interest in this work and helpful comments.
+The revision of this paper was carried out while D. Lim was a visiting researcher at FEMTO-ST in Besan\c{c}on in 2023 and during his visit to the Institute for Advanced Studies in Mathematics (IASM) in Harbin Institute of Technology in 2025.
+D. Lim would like to thank both institutions for their friendly environment.
+Finally, we would like to thank the anonymous referee for his or her patience over a long period and for the sharp and constructive comments, which greatly enhanced the overall quality of the paper.
+In particular, we are grateful for the valuable mathematical suggestions regarding Section~4.